jampamatos/portfolio/README.md

 - **Icons**: Classic Windows 98 icons sourced from [Alex Meub's Win98 Icons](https://win98icons.alexmeub.com/).
 - **Badges**: Custom badges created using [Shields.io](https://shields.io/).
 - **Email Integration**: Contact form functionality powered by [EmailJS](https://www.emailjs.com/).
+- **Splash Screen Design**: Inspired by the boot sequence of Windows 98, with creative input for loading animations.
 - **Inspiration**: The nostalgia of the Windows 98 interface and the fun challenge of recreating its interactive features.

 A huge thank you to the creators of these resources for making this project possible!